grantsrb/numberline/README.md

 ## Using gordongames
 After installation, you can use gordongames by making one of the gym environments.
 See the paper [_Numerical Cognition Without Words: Evidence from Amazonia_](https://www.science.org/doi/10.1126/science.1094492) for more details about each game.

-#### Environment A
+#### Environment v0
-Use `gym.make('gordongames-A')` to create the Line Match game.
+Use `gym.make('gordongames-v0')` to create the Line Match game.
 The agent must match the number of target objects by aligning them within the target columns.
 Targets are evenly spaced.
 These are the default options for the game (see Game Details to understand what each variable does):

     grid_size = [33,33]
     pixel_density = 1
     targ_range = (1,10)

-#### Environment B
+#### Environment v1
-Use `gym.make('gordongames-B')` to create the Cluster Line Match game.
+Use `gym.make('gordongames-v1')` to create the Cluster Line Match game.
 The agent must match the number of target objects without aligning them.
 These are the default options for the game (see Game Details to understand what each variable does):

     grid_size = [33,33]
     pixel_density = 1
     targ_range = (1,10)

-#### Environment C
+#### Environment v2
-Use `gym.make('gordongames-C')` to create the Orthogonal Line Match game.
+Use `gym.make('gordongames-v2')` to create the Orthogonal Line Match game.
 The agent must match the number of target objects aligning them along a single column.
 These are the default options for the game (see Game Details to understand what each variable does):

     grid_size = [33,33]
     pixel_density = 1
     targ_range = (1,10)

-#### Environment D
+#### Environment v3
-Use `gym.make('gordongames-D')` to create the Uneven Line Match game.
+Use `gym.make('gordongames-v3')` to create the Uneven Line Match game.
 The agent must match the target objects by aligning them along each respective target column.
 The targets are unevenly spaced.
 These are the default options for the game (see Game Details to understand what each variable does):

     grid_size = [33,33]
     pixel_density = 1
     targ_range = (1,10)

-#### Environment G
+#### Environment v4
-Use `gym.make('gordongames-G')` to create the Nuts-In-Can game.
+Use `gym.make('gordongames-v4')` to create the Nuts-In-Can game.
 The agent watches a number of target objects get placed into a pile.
 The agent must then remove the correct number of objects.
 These are the default options for the game (see Game Details to understand what each variable does):

     grid_size = [33,33]
     pixel_density = 1